 This last step is the biggest thing that you've been told since you were in grade school… “ask for help!”
 Just like Link heard in Legend of Zelda before his quest, “It's dangerous to go alone!” we're handing you our sword of truth: that it's okay to ask for help when you need it.

-We know that even though it’s all about the music, there’s still some technical know-how involved to stay savvy in the industry.
-Whether it’s building an EPK, learning how to mix your own songs, or learning the ins and outs of a Kontakt library, it’s essential that you know at least a few of the skills to bolster your toolbox.
+We know that even though it's all about the music, there are still some technical know-how and business practices involved to stay savvy in the industry.
+Whether it's building an EPK, signing up with Performance Rights Organizations, learning how to mix your own songs, or learning the ins and outs of a Kontakt library, it's essential that you know at least a few of the skills to bolster your toolbox as an independent artist.

 We have everything you need to accelerate your music career and start making money from music.
-Explore the Indie Music Academy today!
+You can become a student for free by joining our free music marketing workshop!
+This puts you directly in touch with Ryan and the rest of the Indie Music Academy team.